poppingtonic/terminology-server/termserver/README.md

 `python-igraph` will also need to be available at the system interpreter level. `sudo add-apt-repository ppa:igraph/ppa ; sudo apt-get update; sudo apt-get install python-igraph`,

 # TODO - add notes about PostgreSQL configuration, including work_mem

+# Known limitations
+There is no immediate plan to address any of these limitations:

+ * the subsumption testing facilities only work with active concepts and active relationships